JarodJ/JarodJ.github.io/Dog_Info/Dog_Info.md

 Currently he gets two different pills of different dosages at each time.
 So he gets one ____mg pill and one ____mg pill in the morning and evening.

 He takes them without a problem hidden in food.
 He will eat most anything so there are tons of options.
 Usually what I do is buy bags of frozen mixed vegetables from the grocery store and then keep some in a bowl in the fridge that I add to his meals.
-I've found it's pretty easy to hide the pills in either green beans or brocolli or cauliflower depending on the mix of vegetables.
+I've found it's pretty easy to hide the pills in either green beans or broccoli or cauliflower depending on the mix of vegetables.
 He never really spits pills out but occasionally they might fall out as he's chewing so what I do is put the pills in whatever and then hand them to him first and make sure he eats them and then I will give him the rest of his food.
 But you can also use any other kind of food from peanut butter to mashed potatoes to leftovers to most anything.
 The pills are pretty small and don't seem to have much taste so it's really not much of a problem.

 They pills don't necessarily need to be given with food.
 In the morning I always just feed them at the same time but in the afternoon I will sometimes have fed them earlier or later depending on what's going on and it's fine.
 As long as the pills are given at the right time that's the only thing that matters.